sourcebits-robertbiggs/bitsy/README.md

 ##Building

 If you want to build Bitsy from source code, you'll need to have Node and Gulp installed.
-To install Node, go to there website and follow the instructions.
+To install Node, go to their website and follow the instructions.
 Once that is done, open your terminal and run:

 On Mac: